 The cost of living in Canada varies, and as such is a factor of where you decide to reside or settle.
 An individual residing in a major Canadian city will not incur the same expenses as someone else residing in the remote countryside.

-This guide is designed to put you at a vantage position while determining which province, city, region or territory fits your lifestyle or one where you can afford to live comfortably.
+This guide is designed to put you at a vantage position while determining which province, city, region, or territory fits your lifestyle or one where you can afford to live comfortably.

-We offer you detailed information on each of the twelve Canadian provinces and territories in terms of their cost of living, to make an informed decision in your choice of residence or location.
+We offer you detailed information on each of the twelve Canadian provinces and territories in terms of their cost of living, to help you make an informed decision in your choice of residence or location.

-Rent and Housing Cost of Living in Canada
+Rent and Housing Costs in Canada

 The cost of buying a house or renting a home in Canada depends on the size of the house, location, age of the house, and condition of the house or apartment.
 The cost varies from province to province, and city to city.